-If you’re camping at Party in the Paddock make sure you arrive nice and early so you don’t run the risk of getting a tent site near the toilets.
+If you’re camping at Falls Festival make sure you arrive nice and early so you don’t run the risk of getting a tent site near the toilets.
 If you’ve ever camped at a festival you’ll know that within the first hour the toilets are somehow already covered in faeces and you don’t want to be sleeping anywhere near the smell that wafts from them.

 9. Lock Up

 You should always get a lock for your tent so that when you’re gone for the day you don’t get any wandering drunks mistaking your tent for theirs and passing out inside.
 This can become a problem however when you get too drunk and forget the lock combo or lose the key … then you become the wandering drunk.

 10. Wet Wipes are Key

 And lastly, you should automatically assume that all of the showers in any campground, festival or not, are disgusting and you should always pre-plan by taking enough dry shampoo and wet wipes to last a lifetime.

 And to help you out once you actually enter the festival make sure you and your crew have SearchParty downloaded and ready to roll.
 Create a Party and when you get to the campsite don’t forget to Pin your tent and your car.